On the positivity of some weighted partial sums of a random multiplicative function: Preliminaries

 \subsection{Maximal Inequalities}

 In the study of partial sums of a general set of random variables $(X_n)_n$ frequently one needs to have upper bounds for the probability

 In chapter I of the book of Pe\~na and Gin\'e \cite{pena_decoupling}, there are a plenty number of these inequalities when we have \textit{independence}.
-In the absence of independence the situation can be intricate and perhaps such inequalities cannot be much better than the probability given by the union bound.
+In the absence of independence the situation can be intricate and in certain cases such inequalities cannot be much better than the probability given by the union bound.

 The main maximal inequality used in this paper is the following Theorem 10.2 of the book of Billingsley \cite{billingsley_convergence_prob_meas}: Let $S_N=X_1+...+X_N$.
 Suppose that $\alpha>1/2$ and that $\beta\geq 0$.
-Let $u_1,...,u_N$ be real numbers such that for all $\lambda>0$
+Let $u_1,...,u_N$ be non-negative real numbers such that for all $\lambda>0$

 Then